aws-amplify/docs/android/authentication.md

 A configuration file called `awsconfiguration.json` will be copied to your project `./app/src/main/res/raw` directory.
 The `AWSMobileClient` will leverage this for communicating with backend services.
 [Click here to learn more about this process.](./start#step-3-how-it-works)

+### Lambda Triggers

+The CLI allows you to configure [Lambda Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html) for your AWS Cognito User Pool.
+These enable you to add custom functionality to your registration and authentication flows.
+[Read more]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/cli-toolchain/)

 ## Manual Setup

 For manual configuration without the CLI, you must have an `awsconfiguration.json` file with the following: